gvergnaud/ts-pattern/README.md

 `ts-pattern` strongly invests on typescript's type inference to narrow the type of your value to something that matches what you would expect.
-Here are a few example:
+Here are a few examples:

 ```ts
 type Input = { type: string } | string;